Dikuluwe Mine

-The Dikuluwe Mine is a copper and cobalt mine near to Kolwezi in Lualaba Province of the Democratic Republic of the Congo.
+The Dikuluwe Mine (French: Mine de Dikuluwe) is a copper and cobalt mine near Kolwezi in Lualaba Province of the Democratic Republic of the Congo.

 Dikuluwe is the westernmost of the Dima Pit group, with Mashamba West and Mashamba East.

 The quarry was opened in 1975 and was planned to be connected to the nearby Mashamba West pit.
 The combined Dikuluwe and Mashamba West deposits are now run by La Sino-Congolaise des Mines SA (Sicomines), a joint venture majority owned by a Chinese consortium, with Gécamines holding a minority stake.

 Katanga Mining had the license to mine copper ore in the mine, but was not planning to open it for production until 2023.

 Sicomines reorganization

-On September 17, 2007 a memorandum of understanding was drawn up between a Chinese consortium headed by China Railway and the Congolese state, represented by Pierre Lumbi.
+On September 17, 2007, a memorandum of understanding was drawn up between a Chinese consortium headed by China Railway and the Congolese state, represented by Pierre Lumbi.
 This agreement concerned $6.565 billion in infrastructure, but did not specify the amount of investment in the mining concessions.
 Projects included in the first phase of $3 billion in funding include a 3,400 km highway between Kisangani and Kasumbalesa and a 3,200 km railway from Katanga to the port of Matadi.

 In February 2008 Katanga Mining signed an agreement where the Mashamba West and Dikuluwe deposits were transferred to the state-owned Gécamines.
 In return, Gécamines would replace these deposits with deposits of similar value or pay US$825 million.